Ural owl: Other prey

 The hunting of birds by the Ural owl seems almost entirely based on opportunity as there is little evidence that they track down birds of any particular type, just merely upon the chance of encounter or detection.
 Thrushes are probably taken in many parts of the range due to their relative commonality in the habitat types used by Ural owls while other passerines that are widely taken also often have similar habitat preferences such as Old World flycatchers, finches and tits.
 Most passerines, and indeed most identified birds overall, are in between the size of a chaffinch (Fringilla coelebs), at a mean weight of 23.9 g and a Eurasian jay (Garrulus glandarius), at a mean weight of 160 g.
-Bird prey may occasionally range down to the size of the 5.2 g goldcrest (Regulus regulus), which is Europe’s smallest bird species.
+Bird prey may occasionally range down to the size of the 5.2 g goldcrest (Regulus regulus), which is Europe's smallest bird species.
 The mean estimated weight of birds taken in Finland was estimated at 83.4 g, being slightly higher than the weight estimated of mammals taken there.
-A diversity of corvids may be taken, ranging in size from azure-winged magpies (Cyanopica cyanus), at 96 g, to carrion crows (Corvus corone), at 570 g, but usually turn up in low numbers in dietary studies and these owls are far less prolific corvid hunters than some diurnal predators such as Accipiters.Griesser, M., & Ekman, J. (2005).
-Nepotistic mobbing behaviour in the Siberian jay, Perisoreus infaustus.
-Animal Behaviour, 69(2), 345-352.
+A diversity of corvids may be taken, ranging in size from azure-winged magpies (Cyanopica cyanus), at 96 g, to carrion crows (Corvus corone), at 570 g, but usually turn up in low numbers in dietary studies and these owls are far less prolific corvid hunters than some diurnal predators such as Accipiters.
 Other than pigeons and doves, non-passerine bird prey are usually taken relatively infrequently, although some prey families such as gamebirds and woodpeckers are also quite widely taken.
 An unusual preference for relatively large bird prey was reported in study from the Urals where the most frequently identified avian prey species were the 429 g hazel grouse (Bonasa bonasia) and the 490 g hooded crow (Corvus cornix).
-On infrequent occasions, Ural owls may be able to overtake bird prey of up to approximately their own size or somewhat larger, i.e. up to or slightly over 1000 g in average body mass, such as adult mallard (Anas platyrhynchos), common goldeneye (Bucephala clangula), black grouse (Tetrao tetrix), common pheasant (Phasianus colchicus), chicken (Gallus gallus domesticus), black-crowned night-heron (Nycticorax nycticorax) and some accipitrids as well as, so far as is known, only young specimens of the larger still western capercaillie (Tetrao urogallus).Saniga, M. (2002).
-Nest loss and chick mortality in capercaillie (Tetrao urogallus) and hazel grouse (Bonasa bonasia) in West Carpathians.
-FOLIA ZOOLOGICA-PRAHA-, 51(3), 205-214.
+On infrequent occasions, Ural owls may be able to overtake bird prey of up to approximately their own size or somewhat larger, i.e. up to or slightly over 1000 g in average body mass, such as adult mallard (Anas platyrhynchos), common goldeneye (Bucephala clangula), black grouse (Tetrao tetrix), common pheasant (Phasianus colchicus), chicken (Gallus gallus domesticus), black-crowned night-heron (Nycticorax nycticorax) and some accipitrids as well as, so far as is known, only young specimens of the larger still western capercaillie (Tetrao urogallus).
 Outside of aforementioned families other infrequently taken bird prey has included cuckoos, nightjars, sandpipers, terns, rollers and hoopoes.